Óscar Burrieza: Career

 He reached the quarter-finals of the 1998 Hong Kong Open.

-In the 1999 Gerry Weber Open, Burrieza-Lopez had a win over world number 39 Magnus Larsson.
-At the same tournament the following year, he defeated Karim Alami, then ranked 30 in the world.
+In the 1999 Gerry Weber Open, Burrieza-Lopez had a win over world No. 39 Magnus Larsson.
+At the same tournament the following year, he defeated Karim Alami, then ranked No. 30 in the world.
+He subsequently faced Yevgeny Kafelnikov, then ranked No. 5, and blew two match points in a tight three-setter.